rilindo/ansible_wordpress_demo/README.md

 - The roles are created in lieu of using third party roles in Galaxy as support for Amazon Linux 2 is spotty at best
 - The roles have just enough functionality to support deploying WordPress.
 That said, they can be extended if necessary (for example, the `mysql` role).
 - We used the `wp-cli` command instead of using native Ansible modules such as `get_url` as  1) `wp-cli` is more purpose built and therefore suitable for deploying WordPress and 2) The role itself can be extend to be Ansible module in future revisions, if necessary.
+- We pulled weather forecast from [wttr.in](http://wttr.in) as that does not require an API key, which simplies retrieval and processing.

 License
 -------